Stratum Elementor Widgets: Advanced Slider WordPress Widget

 - Very lightweight for smooth performance on the frontend without bloat or animation freezes.

-- Perfectly structured slider setting to help you get productive while customizing in Elementor.
+- Perfectly structured sliding setting to help you get productive while customizing in Elementor.

 Let’s now take a look at the settings and major benefits of this slides Elementor widget.